 The Abbey School is a strong and vibrant special school with places for just over 100 students aged 11-16 years who have learning difficulties and additional needs.
 More than one in three of our students have a diagnosis of autism.
-We are based in Farnham and are a Surrey County Council maintained school, but we take students from a range of other areas, including; Hampshire, Berkshire and London Boroughs.
+We are based in Farnham and are a member of the Weydon Multi Academy Trust (WMAT).
+We take students from a range of local authorities, including; Surrey, Hampshire, Berkshire and London Boroughs.

 Every student matters at The Abbey School and every decision we take is based on what is in the best interests of the individual student.
 We firmly believe that the students and staff at The Abbey are its most important asset, with the staff having high expectations and aspirations for our students’ health, safety, happiness, knowledge, skills and independence.
 Teaching approaches, strategies and pace are always adjusted to suit the diverse abilities of the individual students.
 Such personalised planning of academic, therapeutic, vocational and life-skills targets enables all students to excel in all aspects of the curriculum and their daily lives.
 It is about making every lesson relevant and every learning journey count and ensuring that the young person, and their family, are well prepared for the next stage of their education.